The First Two Years

 - As a rule, only graduate students who have completed field work may apply to teach Junior/Senior Tutorials in Social Anthropology.

-- Students in their third and fourth years have priority for teaching fellowship appointments.
+- Students in their third and fourth years who have elected priority status have priority for teaching fellowship appointments.

-- The progress of each student will be assessed annually by faculty.
+- The progress of each student will be assessed annually by the faculty.
+Students are required to submit an Individual Development Plan each year.

 - Students may contact the graduate program administrator to address any questions and/or issues relating to the advising process.

-The student shall meet with their advisor(s) on a regular basis—at minimum, the beginning of each term of residence prior to completing enrollment.
-The student shall also meet with their advisory committee at least once during each of the first two years of residence, generally before or during the first week of classes in the fall term.
+The student shall meet with their advisor(s) on a regular basis—at minimum, once per semester during each of the first two years of residence, including before or during the first week of classes in the fall term.

-In the absence of faculty advisors/advisors on leave, students should consult with the Director of Graduate Studies (DGS); in such instances the DGS serves as the student’s acting advisor.
+In the absence of faculty advisors/advisors on leave, students should consult with the Director of Graduate Studies (DGS).
 A new advisor may be appointed by the DGS on the initiative of either the student or the advisor at any time in the course of study.
 If the DGS is the advisor being changed, the director of the Social Anthropology program will step in to oversee the process.

 See specific program sections below for additional information regarding the dissertation committee.